 In total, more than 800TB of compressed data was successfully discovered, extracted, normalized, and optimized by the Helix Massive Archival Retrieval System (MARS) migration platform.
 The data was extracted from more than 1,500 discrete sources, including various archives, programs, and repositories.

-By utilizing RTVs APIs to circumvent the original ECM, viewer, and APIs, Helix saved Excellus more than $5MM within the first year--a combination of savings against the licensing fee renewal of the legacy ECM and viewer, as well as reduced cloud computing and storage costs.
+By utilizing RTVs APIs to circumvent the original ECM, viewer, and APIs, Helix saved this Blue Cross Blue Shield customer more than $5M within the first year--a combination of savings against the licensing fee renewal of the legacy ECM and viewer, as well as reduced cloud computing and storage costs.
 This savings more than offset the cost of the entire migration project within the first year since contract signing, with ongoing savings forever thereafter.

 Helix International was uniquely qualified to solve this BCBS company's needs due to the proprietary Helix MARS migration platform.
 While alternative options do exist, the Helix MARS platform features several unique and differentiating advantages, such as the ability to extract, read, normalize, and manipulate data from archives without decompression.
 The platform includes 45 unique extractors for every legacy ECM commonly employed by enterprises.